roscopeco/anos/docs/MemoryMap.md

 > This section remains accurate on UEFI systems (booted via Limine) - we drop Limine's
 > mappings super early and remap these tables according to our own scheme.
 >
-> _However_ if you're looking at very early entrypoint code, it might be worth noting
+> _However_, if you're looking at very early entrypoint code, it might be worth noting
 > that the ACPI tables won't be mapped in this region until after the ACPI init routines
 > have been called...

 ACPI tables are mapped into a small (8-page currently) reserved space.
-Once usermode is up this will be remapped read-only, and made available for mapping into the the userspace driver management subsystem's address space via a syscall.
+Once usermode is up this will be remapped read-only, and made available for mapping into the userspace driver management subsystem's address space via a syscall.

 | Start                | End                  | Use                                                          |